farstarinc/puppet-module-nginx/README.md

 Usage
 -----

-To install and configure Nginx, import the module:
+To install and configure Nginx, include the module:

-    import nginx
+    include nginx

-You can override defaults in the Nginx config by importing the module with this special syntax:
+You can override defaults in the Nginx config by including the module with this special syntax:

     class { nginx: worker_processes => 4 }